lagarrueal/tts-exercises/6_festival_docker/README_festival.md

 ## If you have reached this point, congratulations!
 You have caught up with us.
 We are currently doing the finishing touches on the image and it will soon be ready.
 You can run the following but do note that you will have to re-clone the image when it is ready.

-## Testing the Festival recipe
+## 3. Testing the Festival recipe
 We will start by testing the recipe on pre-recorded data.

 1. Under `/usr/local/src/`, create a new directory: `mdkir demo_voice`.
 2. Direct your shell to the new directory: `cd demo_voice`
 3. Do e.g. `export VOICE=f` if you want to train on the female voice data.
+4. Select the number of training prompts.
+Select a low value for fast (but worse) results.
+Replace:

+        head -n1000 txt.nonum.data > etc/txt.done.data

+   with

+        head -n100 txt.nonum.data > etc/txt.done.data

+   to train on only 100 prompts.

-4. Run the `build-voice.sh` script via `../lvl_is_text/build-voice.sh`
+5. Run the `build-voice.sh` script via `../lvl_is_text/build-voice.sh`

 The script will now perform all of the steps that were mentioned above and this could take some time to finish.
-If you have not modified `build-voice.sh` then the model will be trained on 100 sentences.
+To get an idea about what Festival is doing, you can write the `build.out` stream to the terminal window:
+* Open a new terminal window
+* do `tail -f demo_voice/build.out`

 If everything went as expected you should have seen a lot of stuff printed in the terminal and a new `example.wav` file should have appeared with an example synthesis sample.

-## Creating Your Own Voice
+## 4. Creating Your Own Clustergen Voice
 We will now train the TTS on your own data.

 ### Prepare the Data